 Why is Autism capitalized in all instances?

-The Autism Society believes the shift to a capital A is a broader representation of a culture, identity and diverse neurotype – as well as the disorder itself.
+The Autism Society believes the shift to a capital A is a broader representation of a culture, identity and diverse neurotype – as well as the community itself.
 It can improve understanding of the diverse needs and perspectives within the Autism community, leading to increased access, inclusion, and meaningful support for people with Autism and their loved ones in our society.

 Whether you ascribe to “person-first” or “identity-first,” Autism is a culture, a community, a lived experience.
 Capitalizing Autism addresses it as such.